 and creative director

 We designed the interpretive graphics to be fun and interactive.
 In addition to learning important facts about the animals, kids can stick their hands into the den of a sleeping bear to hear it growl or touch a stump marked by actual bear claw marks.
 They can feel a real bison skull complete with authentic Indian painting, or walk through a darkened barn and see nocturnal critters: owls, bats and opossums.
 They can compare the length of their outstretched arms against a full-grown eagle’s six-foot wingspan.
 Signage educates, stimulates and provides a connection to the animals so future generations will care about conservation of lands and species.
 Interpretive signage was manufactured from porcelain for longevity and durability.
-The exhibits are ADA friendly and allow optimum access for easy viewing and interactivity.
+The interactive exhibits are ADA friendly and allow optimum access for easy viewing.